hardisj/erinsaudiocorner/content/english/loudspeakers/Kali_IN-5.md

 <img align="left" src="https://dl.dropboxusercontent.com/s/xixi9ignbop2x78/DSC00617.JPG?dl=0" alt="specs" width="100%" style="vertical-align:middle;margin:20px 0px"/><br clear="all" />
 <br>

 With a coaxial (or concentric) drive unit such as the one used in this speaker, the tweeter should be terminated in a way that it meets the midrange cone very smoothly.
 The reason for this is because the midrange is the waveguide for the tweeter.
 Any discontinuity between the tweeter edge and the inner edge of the midrange creates diffraction.
 As you can see in the below photo, the voice coil (or so it appears) protrudes beyond the midrange cone and beyond the tweeter's crossing point with the midrange center.
 I measured this to be about 1 mm.
 The audible detriment due to this is something I can't speak on.
 I can just say it is not "ideal" to have such a discontinuity.
 It would take having the ideal profile/termination design measured and listening tests conducted.
+The distance from the center of the tweeter to this edge is about 20mm which puts the first reflection at around 8kHz, which also coincides with the on-axis response dip.
+This could be coincidence (no pun intended).
 I don't want to harp on this too much but I do think this is worth noting.

 <img align="left" src="https://dl.dropboxusercontent.com/s/lydn2nhyah2z38v/DSC01235.JPG?dl=0" alt="specs" width="100%" style="vertical-align:middle;margin:20px 0px"/><br clear="all" />
 <br>